Q-and-A with …

 California Department of Technology

-This question and answer — one in an intermittent series appearing in Techwire — came from the California Department of Technology’s FAQ page.
+This question and answer — one in an intermittent series appearing in Techwire — came from the California Department of Technology’s Project Management (CA-PMO) website.
 Content may be lightly edited for brevity and style.
 For more information about the CDT, go here.